 (In the event of severe inclement weather, the program will be moved to

 Cyrus Russell House, Rte.
 121, Cross River.)

 AUG 25 (SAT)– 10:00am, “ART MEETS NATURE” KIDS NATURE ART PROGRAM AT KATONAH ART CENTER.
 For grades 1-5, bring your imagination, creativity, and love for nature to transform a quiet grove into a magical fairy garden.
 We will walk in nature, gathering small plants, nuts, sticks, and other natural materials. and then create a community for our fairies and woodland creatures.
 2 hrs.
 Meet outside the Katonah Art Center, 65 Old Bedford Road, Goldens Bridge.
 Pre-registration required at email@example.com (space is limited to 12 children)

-SEPT 1 (SAT) –9:00 am, LATE SUMMER GUIDED HIKE: Join us on a 3 hr ramble of the Rock Trail at Ward Pound Ridge Reservation.
-Hike through varied terrain through forests, meadows and views connecting six major rock formations.
-Meet Michigan Road parking lot, WPRR, rte 121, Cross River.
-(Small entrance fee applies) Approx 6 mi, rated medium/difficult due to length and terrain.
-Hiking shoes and plenty of water please.
+SEPT 1 (SAT) –9:00 am, HUDSON VALLEY RIVER RAMBLE GUIDED HIKE: Join us on a 3-hr. ramble of the Rock Trail at Ward Pound Ridge Reservation.
+Hike through varied terrain including forests, meadows and beautiful views connecting six major rock formations.
+Meet at Michigan Road parking lot, WPRR, Rte 121, Cross River.
+(Small entrance fee applies.)
+Approx 6 mi, rated medium/difficult due to length and terrain.
+Hiking shoes and plenty of water, please.
 Led by Bonnie Robins.
 Steady rain cancels.

 Lewisboro Land Trust’s NEW TRAIL GUIDE is printed!

 This 2016 edition is the first update in 11 years, with all new maps (by Jim Nordgren) and descriptions of the 24 preserves in Lewisboro.